SHI-Labs/NATTEN/docs/install.md

         Blackwell FNA/FMHA kernels are not available in this build.
 Blackwell support was introduced in CUDA Toolkit 12.8.

-??? pip-install "Compile locally (custom torch build)"
+??? pip-install "Compile locally (NGC / custom torch build)"

     ```python
     pip install natten==0.21.1